TBD54566975/developer.tbd.website/CONTRIBUTING.md

 ### Generate Snippets:
-After creating your snippets, run the command pnpm run shnip.
+After creating your snippets, run the command `pnpm run shnip`.
 This will generate a folder called snippets and create a directory structure similar to where the file is.

 ### Naming and Importing Snippets:
 The generated file will be named as functionName.snippet.js (or the respective file extension).
 For example, the above snippet will be createDidDht.snippet.js.